Cedric Foo: Career

 Foo returned to the private sector and NOL in May 2005 as group deputy president, subsequently assuming the additional portfolio of chief financial officer.

 Foo has also held positions on various government statutory boards.
-From 2003 to 2006, Foo served as the chairman of SPRING Singapore, and was the chairman of JTC Corporation from 2008 to 2013.
+From 2003 to 2006, Foo was the chairman of SPRING Singapore, and was the chairman of JTC Corporation from 2008 to 2013.

-Since July 2017, Foo now serves as the chief financial officer of Singapore Technologies Engineering.
+Since July 2017, Foo has been the chief financial officer of Singapore Technologies Engineering.

 Political career

 Foo entered politics in 2001, as an elected Member of Parliament for the West Coast Group Representative Constituency, Pioneer Division.
 In 2002, he was appointed Singapore's Minister of State in the Ministry of Defence and, additionally from 2004, in the Ministry of National Development.

 He was re-elected in 2006 for a second parliamentary term.
 In the May 2011 general elections, Pioneer Division was re-designated a single-member constituency.
 Foo was nominated as the PAP candidate for Pioneer SMC, and returned as an elected Member of Parliament for a third term, winning 60.73% of the total votes cast.
 Foo continued to be the MP for Pioneer SMC, having won the 2015 general elections with 76.34% of the vote.
 In 2020, Foo did not stand for the 2020 Singaporean general election.

 He was previously the chairman of the Public Accounts Committee as well as the chairman of the Government Parliamentary Committee (GPC) for Transport.
-He had also served as the deputy chairman of the GPC for Finance and Trade & Industry, and also as a member of the GPC for Defence & Foreign Affairs.
+He also was the deputy chairman of the GPC for Finance and Trade & Industry, and a member of the GPC for Defence & Foreign Affairs.